tensorchord/pgvecto.rs-docs/src/getting-started/overview.md

 # Overview

-An introduction to the pgvecto.rs.
+An introduction to the `pgvecto.rs`.

-## What is pgvecto.rs
+## What is `pgvecto.rs`

-pgvecto.rs is a Postgres extension that provides vector similarity search functions.
+`pgvecto.rs` is a Postgres extension that provides vector similarity search functions.
 It is written in Rust and based on [pgrx](https://github.com/tcdi/pgrx).
 It is currently in the beta status, we invite you to try it out in production and provide us with feedback.
 Read more at [📝our launch blog](https://modelz.ai/blog/pgvecto-rs).

-## Why use pgvecto.rs
+## Why use `pgvecto.rs`

-- 💃 **User-Friendly**: Effortlessly incorporate pgvecto.rs into your existing database as a Postgres extension, streamlining integration with your current workflows and applications.
+- 💃 **User-Friendly**: Effortlessly incorporate `pgvecto.rs` into your existing database as a Postgres extension, streamlining integration with your current workflows and applications.
-- 🥅 **Join and Filter without Limitation**: Elevate your search capabilities in pgvecto.rs with VBASE filtering.
+- 🥅 **Join and Filter without Limitation**: Elevate your search capabilities in `pgvecto.rs` with VBASE filtering.
 Apply any filter conditions and join with other tables, achieving high recall and low latency, a distinctive edge over other vector databases.
-- 🌓 **Efficient FP16 Support**: Optimize your data storage with pgvecto.rs, supporting FP16 vector type to cut memory and storage usage by half, and boosting throughput.
+- 🌓 **Efficient FP16 Support**: Optimize your data storage with `pgvecto.rs`, supporting FP16 vector type to cut memory and storage usage by half, and boosting throughput.
-- 🧮 **Advanced Quantization**: Utilize scalar and product quantization in pgvecto.rs for up to 64x compression.
+- 🧮 **Advanced Quantization**: Utilize scalar and product quantization in `pgvecto.rs` for up to 64x compression.
 Achieve up to 4x memory savings with less than 2% recall loss with scalar quantization.
-- 🔍 **Hybrid Search**: Leverage the full-text search functionality in PostgreSQL with pgvecto.rs to search text and vector data within a single query.
+- 🔍 **Hybrid Search**: Leverage the full-text search functionality in PostgreSQL with `pgvecto.rs` to search text and vector data within a single query.
-- 🔗 **Async indexing**: The pgvecto.rs index is built asynchronously by background threads, allowing non-blocking inserts and always ready for new queries.
+- 🔗 **Async indexing**: The `pgvecto.rs` index is built asynchronously by background threads, allowing non-blocking inserts and always ready for new queries.
-- ⬆️ **Extended Vector Length**: pgvecto.rs supports vector length up to 65535, suitable for the latest models.
+- ⬆️ **Extended Vector Length**: `pgvecto.rs` supports vector length up to 65535, suitable for the latest models.
 - 🦀 **Rust-Powered Reliability**: Rust's strict compile-time checks ensure memory safety, reducing the risk of bugs and security issues commonly associated with C extensions.

 ## Quick start